Webcam Studio Operations Manual

 - Buy privacy protection – Our bank requires that all white label domains have privacy protection enabled.
-This feature costs about $10/year and prevents the public from being able to see who owns the domain.
+This feature costs $9.95/year and prevents the public from being able to see who owns the domain.
 After you buy your domain, you’ll see an option to add Privacy Protection or ID Protection to the domain.

 - Request the White Label agreement – You can request our White Label agreement by contacting us via Live Support.
 The agreement needs to be customized to your domain, so when you request it, be sure to tell us the domain name you purchased.

 - E-sign the agreement – You’ll receive an email from Hello Sign titled “CamSoft White Label Agreement”.
 Follow the instructions in the email to sign the agreement electronically.

 - Send us a logo – You can either design a logo yourself or (preferably) have a logo professionally designed.
 If you want to do it yourself, we recommend a website called Flaming Text that makes it easy to design logos.
 The logo should be 45 pixels high by approximately 250 pixels wide and it should have a transparent background.
 If you want a professional logo, we recommend Logo Mojo.

 - Relax and let us handle the rest

 Want to double your business?
 It’s easy.
 Just double your number of approved models by being proactive.

 We often receive emails from studios like the following: